ludovitkapusta/react-easy-notifications/README.md

 export default App;
 ```

-As idea behind **React easy notifications** was to create notifications, that can be called from any part of code, put <NotificationsContainer /> into some header part of your application.
+As idea behind **React easy notifications** was to create notifications, that can be called from any part of code as simply as possible, it is adviced to put <NotificationsContainer /> into some header part of your application.